A needle is surrounded by speech bubbles.

 What are the possible side effects of anti-VEGF drugs?

 Most of the side effects of anti-VEGF treatments come from the injection, not the medicine itself.
-And, side effects may vary some by treatment.
+And, side effects may vary by treatment.
 The most common side effects or complications clear in a day to 1 to 2 weeks and include:5,6

 • Ache or pain in the eye that lasts a day or 2